Statistical terms used in research studies; a primer for media

-- Significance tests of the study’s results determine the probability that the null hypothesis is invalid; the p-value indicates how much evidence there is.
-If the p-value is 0.05, there is a 95% probability that the null hypothesis is invalid; if the p-value is 0.01, there is a 99% probability.
+- Significance tests of the study’s results determine the probability of seeing such results if the null hypothesis were true; the p-value indicates how unlikely this would be.
+If the p-value is 0.05, there is only a 5% probability of seeing such “interesting” results if the null hypothesis were true; if the p-value is 0.01, there is only a 1% probability.

 - The other threat to a sample’s validity is the notion of bias.
 Bias comes in many forms but most common bias is based on the selection of subjects.
 For example, if subjects self-select into a sample group, then the results are no longer externally valid, as the type of person who wants to be in a study is not necessarily similar to the population that we are seeking to draw inference about.